petermr/tigr2ess/crops/rice/GetpapersSearchQueryRice.md

 ### issues

 Ideally one should go for the search count of 1000 to 2000 papers.
-But for sake of time consumption and perform the task within limited time-span, go for 100 papers search.
+But for sake of time consumption and performing the task within limited time-span, go for 100 papers search.